Gangway and Roof Walk Accidents

 - Falls due to loss of balance on sloped surfaces

-Consult a Fall Protection Attorney that Understands Gangway and Roof Walk Accidents
+Consult an Attorney that Understands Gangway and Roof Walk Accidents

-At Simmons and Fletcher, P.C., our fall protection lawyers have been serving work injury victims since 1979.
-We understand the how complex cases like these are and will do our part to help you throughout every step of the process.
-If you or a loved on has been injured due to the negligence of an employer, call 800-298-0111 today.
+At Simmons and Fletcher, P.C., our attorneys have been serving work injury victims since 1979.
+We understand how complex cases like these are and will do our part to help you throughout every step of the process.
+If you or a loved one has been injured due to the negligence of an employer, call (713) 932-0777 today.